 - Can they give an intelligible reason for recommending a specific cigar?

 - Do they talk a language that goes beyond the word “body”?

-- Do they believe that all cigars, that have a certain wrapper origin and seed, taste virtually the same?
+- Do they believe that all cigars that have a certain wrapper origin and seed have a similar taste?

 - Do they believe that beginners must all start with cigars that are light or med-light in nicotine strength?

 - Do they let an inexperienced staff member try to suggest what you should buy, only to be embarrassed by not being able to answer your questions?

 - If you are a woman, do they assume that:

 - you can best have a flavored cigar

 - if you ask for a box, you mean you want an empty box, not a box full of cigars

 I am serious, I personally ended up in such situations that were, to say the least, disrespectful.